onbloc/gnoscan/README.md

 # GnoScan
-GnoScan is an opensource blockchain explorer for the gno.land blockchain, aiming to make on-chain data readable and intuitive for everyone with a UI optimized for features unique to gno.land such as Proof of Contributions (PoC), Realms (Smartcontract in Gno), GRC20s, and Boards.
+GnoScan is an opensource blockchain explorer for the Gno.land blockchain, aiming to make on-chain data readable and intuitive for everyone with a UI optimized for features unique to Gno.land such as Proof of Contributions (PoC), Realms (Smartcontract in Gno), GRC20s, and Boards.

 ## Project Overview
 This repository hosts the codebase for the GnoScan Interface.
-The interface is built using TypeScript and comes with rich features including a real-time dashboard for the gno.land blockchain, recent blocks and transactions, details of realms, a full list of GRC20 tokens, and more.
+The interface is built using TypeScript and comes with rich features including a real-time dashboard for the Gno.land blockchain, recent blocks and transactions, details of realms, a full list of GRC20 tokens, and more.

 ## Development Setup
 To set up the development environment, make sure you have Node.js version 18.14.2 installed.
 We recommend using [nvm](https://github.com/nvm-sh/nvm) for managing Node.js versions.
 Follow these steps: